 MEDIATION, ARBITRATION & mediation-arbitration AGREEMENTS

-The standard participation agreements used by John-Paul Boyd Arbitration Chambers for people represented by counsel are provided in PDF format below, and were last updated on 22 August 2023.
-They are designed for the mediation, arbitration and mediation-arbitration of family law disputes in Alberta and British Columbia, Canada, and are written in relatively plain language.
+The standard participation agreements used by John-Paul Boyd Arbitration Chambers for people represented by counsel are provided in PDF format below, and were last updated on 27 January 2026.
+They are written in relatively plain language and are designed for the mediation, arbitration and mediation-arbitration of family law disputes in Alberta and British Columbia, Canada.
+They may not be suitable for use in other jurisdictions.

-Mediation, arbitration and mediation-arbitration agreements are usually tailored to the specific circumstances of the parties and their dispute.
-Your participation agreement will differ from the agreements provided in this page.
+Mediation, arbitration and mediation-arbitration agreements are tailored to the specific circumstances of the parties and their dispute.
+Your participation agreement will differ from the sample agreements provided in this page.

 Your clients may need to complete our intake sheet.
 Download the form by clicking on the link below: